PrunelleLM/Adata_scientists_project/index.md

 But maybe after all these feminist movements, the media attitude towards women could have changed?

-## Number of times women are quoted in the data
+## Inequal representation in the media in terms of coverage
 > _"The media reflects what the people say, the people reflect what the media says.
 Will we never tire of this mind-numbing game of mirrors?"_
 > Amin Maalouf